Tokyo Sea Life Park with a Baby

 Pathways for strollers and wheelchairs are clearly marked throughout the aquarium.

-We had to take an elevator to reach the start of route on the first floor and I was happy to find that the washrooms near the elevator had two changing tables.
-After changing Baby A, we headed to the first of twelve areas that feature aquatic life from various seas, oceans, and rivers around the world.
 I was pleasantly surprised that there were hardly any people inside (which is rare in Tokyo) so we were able to park Baby A right in front of a tank and she could enjoy watching all the different kinds of fish.
-We also took her out of the stroller a few times and held her up so she could see the fishes closer.
-I was worried Baby A would be a bit too young to enjoy the experience but she was enthralled, looking around with wide and curious eyes.
-Unfortunately, she was too little for things like the touchpools.
+We also took her out of the stroller a few times and held her up so she could see the fish closer.

-I think that fish swimming at the bottom of the tank is larger than my 7-month-old daughter!
+I think that the fish swimming at the bottom of the tank is larger than my 7-month-old daughter!

 Our favorite areas were a 2,200-ton tank that featured massive bluefin tuna and the penguin exhibition outside on the second floor.
 It was mesmerizing watching the silver school of bluefin tuna glide through the water.